systemd/mkosi/mkosi/resources/mkosi.md

   kernel can also be provided by passing the `-kernel` qemu argument to the `qemu` verb.
 Any arguments specified after the `qemu` verb are appended to the `qemu` invocation.

+`vmspawn`

+: Similar to `boot`, but uses `systemd-vmspawn` to boot up the image, i.e. instead of container virtualization virtual machine virtualization is used.
+  This verb is only supported for disk and directory type images.
+  Any arguments specified after the `vmspawn` verb are appended to the `systemd-vmspawn` invocation.

 `ssh`